WARC-Bench: Web Archive Based Benchmark for GUI Subtask Executions: Experiments

 \section{Experiments}

 To find whether subtask execution is challenging for foundational models, we perform extensive evaluations using the development and test splits of \subtaskbench.
 We evaluate open-source, proprietary, and computer-use models from ByteDance, OpenAI, and Anthropic with their recommended agent design as well as with the Subtask Vision Agent (SVA).
+Through our analysis, we show that SVA is a competitive agent design for subtasks (Table \ref{tab:model_performance}, Figure \ref{fig:pareto}).

 We discover that GUI subtasks are especially challenging for smaller and medium-scale open-source VLMs.
 To address this, we train Qwen2.5VL family of models by \citet{bai2025qwen25vltechnicalreport} (7B and 72B parameters) with curated training datasets to enhance subtask accuracy.
 All our models are trained with the SVA prompt architecture.
 All the screenshots used in the web state observation and the past history, are of the resolution 1280x720 pixels each. \\